-- The practice appeared to be visibly clean and well-maintained. - The provider had infection control procedures which reflected published guidance.
-There were three areas that were being used for decontamination processes.
-We noted inconsistency in staff following the practice policy and processes when undertaking manual cleaning of the dental instruments. - Staff knew how to deal with emergencies.
+- The practice appeared to be visibly clean and well-maintained. - The provider had infection control procedures which reflected published guidance. - Staff knew how to deal with emergencies.
 Appropriate medicines and life-saving equipment were available. - The provider had insufficient systems to help them manage risk to patients and staff.
-We found shortfalls in appropriately assessing and mitigating risks in relation to electrical wiring testing, infection control processes, prescribing, record keeping and audit. - The provider had safeguarding processes and staff knew their responsibilities for safeguarding vulnerable adults and children.
+We found shortfalls in appropriately assessing and mitigating risks in relation to electrical wiring testing, infection control processes and audit.

-- The provider had staff recruitment procedures which reflected current legislation. - We were not assured that clinical staff always provided patients' care and treatment in line with current guidelines. - Staff treated patients with dignity and respect and took care to protect their privacy and personal information. - Staff provided preventive care and supported patients to ensure better oral health. - The appointment system took account of patients' needs. - The provider did not demonstrate effective leadership and a culture of continuous improvement.
+- The provider had safeguarding processes and staff knew their responsibilities for safeguarding vulnerable adults and children. - The provider had staff recruitment procedures which reflected current legislation. - We were not assured that clinical staff always provided patients' care and treatment in line with current guidelines. - Staff treated patients with dignity and respect and took care to protect their privacy and personal information. - Staff provided preventive care and supported patients to ensure better oral health. - The appointment system took account of patients' needs. - The provider did not demonstrate effective leadership and a culture of continuous improvement.
 Staff meetings and appraisals were not held, we were assured these would be implemented following our inspection. - The provider asked patients for feedback about the services they provided. - The provider had procedures to deal with complaints; they had not received any complaints since 2011. - The provider had information governance arrangements. - The provider demonstrated they were taking responsive action to the shortfalls we identified following our visit.